Eden Project: History

 In 2007, the Eden Project campaigned unsuccessfully for £50 million in Big Lottery Fund money for a proposed desert biome.
 It received just 12.07% of the votes, the lowest for the four projects being considered.
 As part of the campaign, the Eden Project invited people all over Cornwall to try to break the world record for the biggest ever pub quiz as part of its campaign to bring £50 million of lottery funds to Cornwall.

 In December 2009, much of the project, including both greenhouses, became available to navigate through Google Street View.

 The Eden Trust revealed a trading loss of £1.3 million for 2012–13, on a turnover of £25.4 million.
 The Eden Project had posted a surplus of £136,000 for the previous year.
 In 2014 Eden accounts showed a surplus of £2 million.

 The World Pasty Championships, an international competition to find the best Cornish pasties and other pasty-type savoury snacks, have been held at the Eden Project since 2012.

 The Eden Project is said to have contributed over £1 billion to the Cornish economy.
 In 2016, Eden became home to Europe's second-largest redwood forest (after the Giants Grove at Birr Castle, Birr Castle, Ireland) when forty saplings of coast redwoods, Sequoia sempervirens, which could live for 4,000 years and reach 115 metres in height, were planted there.

 The Eden Project received 1,010,095 visitors in 2019.

 In December 2020 the project was closed after heavy rain caused several landslips at the site.
-Managers at the site are assessing the damage and will announce when the project will reopen on the company's website.
-Reopening became irrelevant as Covid lockdown measures in the UK indefinitely closed the venue from early 2021, though it had reopened by May 2021 after remedial works had taken place.
+Delayed by Covid lockdowns, it reopened by May 2021 after remedial works had taken place.
 The site was used for an event during the 2021 G7 Summit, hosted by the United Kingdom.